Hurricane Maria death toll controversy: George Washington University study

 On August 27, 2018, the university published its results, indicating that 2,658–3,290 excess deaths (with a 95 percent confidence interval) occurred between September 2017 and February 2018, primarily driven by the effects and aftermath of Hurricane Maria.
 The researchers supplied a value of 2,975 as the most-likely number of excess deaths.
 Dr. Lynn Goldman at the Milken Institute stated that further excess deaths continued to occur beyond February—namely among the poor and elderly—and continued study would be necessary to get a more complete picture of the loss of life.
 The immediate reasoning for the official death toll remaining at 64 for a prolonged period was pinned on lack of training for physicians in mortality protocol.
 These 64 fatalities occurred due to the direct results of Hurricane Maria, namely drowning and blunt-force trauma from collapsed buildings and airborne debris.
-Those charged with documentation of deaths stated that the Puerto Rico Department of Health and Puerto Rico Department of Public Safety did not inform them of Center for Disease Control protocols.
+Those charged with documentation of deaths stated that the Puerto Rico Department of Health and Puerto Rico Department of Public Safety did not inform them of Centers for Disease Control protocols.

 Alongside determining the loss of life, the GWU study analyzed the government's activities and preparedness before, during, and after the storm.
 The results provided "blistering criticism" of Rosello and his government for inadequate preparedness and personnel training for crisis and emergency risk communication.
 The Department of Public Safety and Central Communications Office were found to not have written "crisis and emergency risk communication plans" established.
 The available response plan was severely outdated and only designed to handle a Category 1 hurricane, far weaker than the intensity of Maria.
 Limited communications compounded inadequate preparedness, particularly in poorer communities.
 Furthermore, a lack of communication personnel during the storm hampered attempts to remedy this.
 Interviews with government personnel identified deficient coordination between central, municipal, and federal agencies.
 Lack of timely dissemination of accurate information alongside the spread of rumors undermined public trust in and perceived transparency of the government.